IssamDjadja/github-tutorial/README.md

 ## Git vs. GitHub
 * ###Git
  * On a private machine
  * Has version control which basically holds snapshots (`commits`) of your code.
 This is essential for saving the code you worked on.
+ * Does not require GitHub

 * GitHub
  * Work is done on a private machine, but code is saved on the cloud.
 Cloud is just a server holding alot of peoples code.
  * It keeps track of your your snapshots (`commits`).
  * Web page where you can publish your git repositories (where your code work history is stored) and collaborate with other people.
+ * Requires Git

 ---